afqueiruga/afqueiruga.github.io/_posts/2019-05-7-polynomial_regression.md

 Toolkits of the like of TensorFlow or Flux are useful in their ability to perform complex derivatives and orchestrate training algorithms on complex nonlinear and deep models.
-However, the focus nowadays is on optimizing the hottest neural network with minibatched stochastic gradient descent, which misses the rest of the field of optimization.
-There are plently more classes of models algorithmsthat this programming approach can help us perform and develop.
+However, the focus nowadays is on optimizing the hottest neural network with mini-batched stochastic gradient descent, which misses the rest of the field of optimization.
+There are plenty more classes of models algorithms that this programming approach can help us perform and develop.
 It's important that any automatic ML/Deep Learning package be able to derive these simple models.
 We can take the hard work out of deriving and implementing newer non-neural network models too.